Separation of time scales and direct computation of weights in deep neural networks: Creating trained network layers

 Our results show that in many problems, the optimal weights in the first few layers can be found using supervised PCA.
-What contrasts this from normal PCA is that each class has a different covariance (``density'') matrix and the principal components (PC) may not completely overlap.
-As described above, the supervised PCA consists of calculating the eigenvectors of the covariance matrix $\rho_c$ of input for each class $c$ and keeping the highest eigenvalue eigenvectors.
+What contrasts this from normal PCA is that each class has a different covariance (``density'') matrix and the principal components (PC) may not completely overlap for different classes.
+As described above, the supervised PCA consists of calculating the eigenvectors of the covariance matrix $\rho_c$ of input for each class $c$ and keeping the largest eigenvalue/ eigenvector pairs.
 The number of eigenvectors to keep depends on how much of the variance of the input data we wish to keep.
-Additionally, the $\rho_c$ converge very quickly and using a fraction of the training data will still yield performance comparable to using all of the training data in many datasets.
-We have experimented with different values for fraction of training data and amount variance of data used for choosing the eigenvectors, as summarized in table \ref{tab:dmn2} for MNIST and CIFAR10.
+Additionally, the $\rho_c$ converges very quickly and using only a fraction of the training data will still yield performance comparable to using all of the training data in many datasets.
+We have experimented with different values for fraction of training data and amount variance of data used for choosing the eigenvectors, as summarized in table \ref{tab:dmn2} for MNIST and CIFAR10 datasets.

 We will refer to the construction described above as the Density Matrix Network (DMN).
-Regular PCA has been used for creating trained layers in \cite{chan2015pcanet}, but that architecture, called PCANet, involves extra steps, which we won't have in DMN.
-Even DMNs using regular PCA perform well in the first layer, but worsen in performance in hieghr levels (see SM).
-But DMNs using the supervised PCA perform within one percent of a convolutional layers (ConvNet) on MNIST \cite{MNIST}, and significantly superior to ConvNets on CIFAR10 \cite{CIFAR10}.
-A single layer DMN also performs much better than a similar ConvNet on CIFAR100 \cite{CIFAR100}, and a two layer DMN is equally good as a 2 layer ConvNet.
+Regular PCA has been used for creating trained layers in \cite{chan2015pcanet}, but that architecture, called PCANet, involves extra steps, which we will not have in DMN.
+Even DMNs using regular PCA perform well in the first layer, but worsen in performance in higher levels (see below).
+But DMNs using the class-based, supervised PCA perform within one percent of a convolutional layers (ConvNet) on MNIST \cite{MNIST}, and significantly superior to ConvNets on CIFAR10 \cite{CIFAR10}.
+A single layer DMN also performs much better than a similar ConvNet on CIFAR100 \cite{CIFAR10}, and a two layer DMN is equally good as a 2 layer ConvNet.
 The results are summarized in Fig. \ref{fig:results}.
 Notice that it takes much less time and computation to calculate weights in a DMN as repeated backpropagation is not needed and a fraction of the training data may be sufficient.